April is the cruellest month, breeding

 Even though Kathy and I have known each other for many, many years, this was the first time we’d toured in tandem.
 I’m hopeful we’ll find opportunities to do future events together, sometime, somewhere.

-Wednesday morning I caught the bus back to Moncton, April 15where I had a few hours to wander around before boarding the train home.
+Wednesday morning I caught the bus back to Moncton, where I had a few hours to wander around before boarding the train home.
 Once aboard, I found I was tired and retired to my single room early, opened the bed, turned out the light and watched small towns emerge from vast expanses of wilderness until I fell into restless sleep.

 photos by Catherine Jenkins